-The CBD and other cannabinoids, terpenes and phytochemicals are now dissolved by extraction.
+CBD Production: Oil and other cannabinoids, terpenes and phytochemicals are now dissolved by extraction.
 There are different methods that separate the mentioned substances from the biomass.
 The process determines the degree of purity and quality of the finished CBD oil.

 We present the four different ways of CBD extraction and then explain how the oil is produced at ALPINOLS:

 In oil extraction, a vegetable oil is usually used to extract the cannabinoids.
 Cannabinoids are fat soluble, so they can be mixed with an oil and heated to about 100°C. The cannabinoids will then dissolve in the oil, allowing it to be used further.
 However, vegetable oil is quickly perishable and the CBD content with this extraction also turns out to be low.

 In this extraction process, the CBD is dissolved with solvents such as ethanol .
 The finely chopped leaves that contain the CBD are mixed with the solvent and then heated until only the CBD extract remains.
 However, not only CBD is extracted here, but also the chlorophyll, which can be harmful to humans in large amounts.
 In addition, residues of the solvent emay be present, which would be highly harmful to health.

 Tip: When choosing a CBD product, the production should play a role.
 Reputable suppliers use the CO2 extraction.

 As the name suggests, carbon dioxide is used in this process.
 That doesn't sound so good at first, if you associate CO2 with exhaust gases.
 We'll tell you why CO2 extraction is the highest-quality extraction process.